V1Soft/textbasedgame/README.md

 # textbasedgame
-An RPG-ish text-based game that currently lacks a title
+An RPG-ish text-based game
-Status: Under intense development
+This game is currently unstable and very basic, but can kind of be played.
+Just don't expect a lot.